45|Part 2 of –11 Ikubi Kissaki (continued from Chapter 44)

 Taira-no-Kiyomori (平清盛)

-Chapter 6| Kamakura Period History described there were two major samurai groups, the Genji (源氏) and the Heishi (平氏) at the end of the Heian period.
-The head of the Genji was Minamoto no Yoshitomo (源義朝), and the head of the Heishi (or Heike) was Taira no Kiyomori (平清盛).
+Chapter 6, Kamakura Period History, describes two major samurai groups, the Genji (源氏) and the Heishi (平氏), at the end of the Heian period.
+The leader of the Genji was Minamoto-no-Yoshitomo (源義朝), and the leader of the Heishi (or Heike) was Taira-no-Kiyomori (平清盛).
 They were childhood friends.
-Yet, because of the political situation and circumstances, they became enemies by the time they grew up to adulthood.
-After their several power struggles, the Genji side lost, and Taira-no-Kiyomori became very powerful.
-He favored his men and gave high positions to them, and had his daughter married to the emperor.
-As a result, Kiyomori’s power went even beyond the emperor.
-This was the time people would say, “if you are not a part of the Heishi family, you are not a human being.”
+However, due to political situations and circumstances, they became enemies by the time they reached adulthood.
+After several power struggles, the Genji lost, and Taira-no-Kiyomori gained considerable power.
+He favored his followers, gave them high positions, and arranged for his daughter to marry the emperor.
+As a result, Kiyomori’s power went even beyond that of the emperor.
+This was when people would say, “If you are not a part of the Heishi family, you are not a human being.”
 A situation like this created too many opponents against him.
-Eventually, the suppressed Genji and other samurai groups gathered and raised an army, fought against the Heishi, and defeated them.
+Eventually, the suppressed Genji and other samurai groups united, raised an army, fought the Heishi, and defeated them.

-While Taira-no-Kiyomori was in power, he actively started trading with China, contributing to Japan’s economic prosperity.
-The picture below is the Itsukushima Jinja Shrine (厳島神社) built by Taira no Kiyomori.
+While Taira-no-Kiyomori was in power, he began trading with China, which contributed to Japan’s economic prosperity.
+The picture below is the Itsukushima Jinja Shrine (厳島神社), built by Taira-no-Kiyomori.
 It is registered as a UNESCO World Heritage Site.

 shutterstock_252533968-600x375